 Oil and water are examples of immiscible liquids.
-This density jar shows how some objects sink on the water layer and some on the oil layer.
+This density jar shows how some objects float on the water layer and some on the oil layer.

 The diagram above shows the difference between a liquid, an emulsion and immiscible liquids.